cornell-cs5220-f17/cs5220-f17/web/cluster.md

 In order to obtain access to the cluster, you will need to be enrolled in the class.
 If you want access as an informal auditor, you will need to contact me (David Bindel) regarding access; please make sure you send your netid in any such email.
-The Cornell information systems don't all talk to each other, so please also drop me a note if you are adding or dropping the course after the first week or so, so that we can keep the account information up to date.

 ### Basic login information